 \subsubsection{Evaluation at different frequencies}

-In this section, we delve into the comparative performance analysis of three models: RVT \cite{Gehrig_2023_CVPR}, S4D \cite{gu_nips2022}, and S5 \cite{smith2023simplified}, across various frequency ranges.
+In this section, we compare the performance of three models: RVT \cite{Gehrig_2023_CVPR}, S4D \cite{gu_nips2022}, and S5 \cite{smith2023simplified}, across various frequency ranges.
 This evaluation is crucial in determining the robustness and adaptability of these models under diverse inference frequencies, specifically at 20 Hz, 40 Hz, 80 Hz, 100 Hz, and 200 Hz.
-Our model is trained with event representations formed based on 50 ms time windows that correspond to 20 Hz sampling frequency.
+Our model is trained with event representations formed based on 50 ms time windows that correspond to a 20 Hz sampling frequency.
 Evaluation is done at this frequency, and others above mentioned.
-With RVT, there are no changes when evaluating at different frequencies, while with SSMs rate $r$ is halved for the double the inference frequency etc.
+With RVT, there are no changes when evaluating at different frequencies, while with SSMs rate $r$ is halved for double the inference frequency, etc.

-Each model in Table~\ref{table:frequencies_comparison} is assessed across datasets and model sizes, including Gen1$_{Base}$, Gen1$_{Small}$, and 1 Mpx$_{Base}$. $Base$ and $Small$ represent two variants of models on the Gen1 and 1 Mpx datasets, the base one being the larger one with 16.5M parameters for the S4D model and 17.5M parameters for the S5 model (as presented in Table~\ref{tab:sota} parameters' column), and small one with 8.8M parameters for S4D and 9.7M parameters for S5 model.
+Each model in Table~\ref{table:frequencies_comparison} is assessed across datasets and model sizes, including Gen1$_{Base}$, Gen1$_{Small}$, and 1 Mpx$_{Base}$. $Base$ and $Small$ represent two variants of models on the Gen1 and 1 Mpx datasets, the base one being the larger one with 16.5M parameters for the S4D model and 18.2M parameters for the S5 model (as presented in Table~\ref{tab:sota} parameters' column), and small one with 8.8M parameters for S4D and 9.7M parameters for S5 model.
 The focal point of this analysis is the performance drop, calculated as the average difference between the original performance at 20 Hz and performances at higher frequencies.
 A notable aspect of this study is the inherent advantage of the S4D and S5 models due to their incorporation of a learnable timescale parameter.
 This significantly enhances their adaptability, allowing them to dynamically adjust to varying frequencies.
-This feature is particularly salient in the S4D and S5 models, which are further analyzed based on different operational strategies: the $H_{2}$ norm and bandlimiting with $\alpha = 0.5$.
+They are further analyzed based on the different operational strategies: the $H_{2}$ norm and bandlimiting with $\alpha = 0.5$.
 The inclusion of the learnable timescale parameter in these models underscores their capability to maintain performance across a wide range of frequencies.